learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 ## Consult Ruby's Enumerable Documentation

 Ruby provides us _lots_ of Enumerable methods.
-This module _will not_ duplicate the documentation and teach each one to you.
+While we will highlight some methods, we _will not_ duplicate the documentation and teach each one to you.
 Part of becoming comfortable with programming is becoming comfortable with finding answers in the documentation.
 We'll get you started, but you need to own your own education.

 To help make sure you grasp what kinds of methods follow the "Character of Enumerable Methods," consult Ruby's [Enumerable documentation][enumdoc].
 Look